mohammedalsamki/reading-notes/note.md

 3.[Bookmark](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) .

-its some fount stile that u can use it it MD like to make the fount boold italic ,order list ,add link, images etc .
+its some fount stile that u can use it it MD like to make the fount **bold** italic ,order list ,add link, images etc .